When it is time for employee termination, protect your association against data theft with these tips.

 Tip #3: Assessing Behavior

 Before the termination process begins, be mindful of troubling behavioral signs from the employee.
-Determine if that employee is a low risk or high risk for bad behavior, such as taking sensitive information with him/her.
+Determine if that employee is low risk or high risk for bad behavior, such as taking sensitive information with him/her.

 - When possible, let the terminated employee clean out his workspace at a time when co-workers are not present, or offer to do it for that person.